novaspirit/pi-hosted/docs/nginx_proxy_manager.md

 ## Update Default Screen

-We going to the proxy with a new domain or in cases were you used wildcard DNS and someone goes using a DNS you don't have setup yet the will see the default screen.
-By default it is the Congratulations Screen as shown below.
+When going to the proxy with a new domain or in some cases where you used wildcard DNS and someone goes using a DNS you don't haven't setup yet they will see the default screen.
+By default this is the Congratulations Screen as shown below.
 It is useful for confirming you are setup correctly but in production I prefer a 404 page or a custom page of some kind so we will go though how to set that up.

 ![Congratulations Screen](https://raw.githubusercontent.com/rmiddle/pi-hosted/npm/docs/images/nginx-proxy-manager-Congratulations-Screen.png)